stephenxs/SONiC/doc/qos/reclaim-reserved-buffer.md

   - management PG when the port is shutdown
   - If the SONiC configures buffer pools
     - The default lossy priority group configured by SDK
-    - The reserved buffer in the port buffer pool
-    - The reserved buffer in the queues configured by SDK (queue 8 ~ 15)

 ## 6 Architecture Design ##